-All GLS students, including faculty and staff, are assigned an electronic GLS student portal, accessible from the main page of the Wesleyan University website.
-Through WesPortal, students may register for courses online, pay tuition and fees, update address, email and emergency contact information, and view current classes, schedules, and classroom locations, as well as academic history including grades.
+All GLS students, including employees, are assigned an electronic GLS student portal, accessible from the main page of the Wesleyan University website.
+Through WesPortal, students may register for courses online, pay tuition and fees, update address, email and emergency contact information, and view current classes, schedules, and classroom locations, as well as their academic history including grades.